mwil/helmhurts/README.md

 $ julia src/helmhurts.jl
 ```

-It use lot of RAM.
+It uses lot of RAM.
 For demo example about 10 GB due to the resolution of the provided image.

 ## Example Outputs